-Placing a security freeze on your credit won't affect how you use your current credit accounts.
-Any credit cards or other accounts you currently have will continue to function the same way as they always have, and automatic payments will continue to be processed as usual.
+Freezing your credit file has no impact on how you use your current credit accounts.
+Any credit cards or other accounts you already have will continue to function the same as they always have, and automatic payments will continue to be processed as usual.

 How Does a Credit Freeze Work?

-Should You Freeze Your Credit Report?
+Should You Freeze Your Credit File?

-- Warn lenders that you are at risk of fraud and ask that they take action to verify your identity before granting credit in your name.
+- Warn lenders that you are at risk of fraud and ask that they take action to verify your identity before granting credit in your name

 Thanks for asking.